moritzebeling/wwworkshop/content/manual/2-assignment-1.md

 <iframe height="360" src="/examples/er-ists-1/embed"></iframe>

 > Raw text without HTML structure results in just one long text.
-See it on [CodePen](https://codepen.io/moritzebeling/pen/ZEeabqG)
+Play with it on [CodePen](https://codepen.io/moritzebeling/pen/ZEeabqG)

 > Maybe it’s especially interesting when you choose a poem that already imposes some typography or text formatting.